tristounegg/complicitygraph/README.md

 __Complicitygraph__ is a visual tool for exploring implication of various actors in the Palestinian Genocide.
-It queries its data directly from the frequenty updated [WikiData graph database](https://www.wikidata.org/wiki/Q124086054).
+It queries its data directly from the frequenty updated [WikiData database](https://www.wikidata.org/wiki/Q124086054).

 Test it here : https://tristounegg.github.io/complicitygraph/